Stable pairs on nodal K3 fibrations: Stable pairs on smooth fibrations

-Now suppose that $\F$ is supported on a curve $C$ which is irreducible by our assumption.
-The stability of pairs then implies that outside of a zero dimensional subscheme of $C$ the trace map $\home(\F,\F)\xrightarrow{tr}\O_{C}$ is an isomorphism, from which we can get the isomorphism On the other hand, using the fact that the cokernel of the map $\O_C\xrightarrow{s} \F$ defining the stable pair is zero dimensional we can see that $H^1(\O_C) \xrightarrow{s} H^1(\F)$ is surjective and hence $\Ext^{1}(\F,\F)\rightarrow H^{1}(\F)$ is also surjective.
-So we have proved that the map $g$ is an isomorphism: where the last isomorphism is the relative duality.
-This finishes the proof.
+Suppose that $F$ is supported on a curve $D \subset X$ which is irreducible by our assumption.
+We claim the inclusion and the isomorphism

+The first inclusion follows from the local to global spectral sequence.
+As for the second isomorphism, let us consider the trace map $\hH om(F,F)\xrightarrow{tr}\O_{D}$.
+The above map is obviously surjective, and the stability of pairs implies that its kernel is at most zero dimensional.
+Therefore we have the second isomorphism in (\ref{inc:iso}).
+On the other hand, using the fact that the cokernel of the map $\O_D\xrightarrow{s} F$ defining the stable pair is zero dimensional, we can see that $H^1(\O_D) \xrightarrow{s} H^1(F)$ is surjective.
+Hence combined with (\ref{inc:iso}), we conclude that the map (\ref{ext:compose}) is also surjective.